Storyflow Logo

 Notion logo

 Best for: Notion-native creators who want planning in databases.
-Not for: creators who want canvas paradigm or built-in hosting.
+Not for: anyone who wants a spatial canvas, or built-in hosting.

-Pros: Database paradigm is flexible, integrates with broader workspace, free for individuals.
+Strengths: flexible database paradigm, integrates with a broader workspace, free for individuals.

 12. Skool (Best Community-Led Course Platform)